Tansoydan/Media-Mixed-Model/README.md

-# Marketing Mix Modelling — Fashion Retail Client
+# Media Mix Modelling — Fashion Retail Client

 An econometric analysis of marketing effectiveness for a fashion retail client, built as part of an interview task.
 The goal is to understand which marketing channels drive sales and whether the current budget allocation is efficient.